Mayoral elections in Chicago: Women candidates

 Seven women had filed to be candidates in the 2019 election: Dorothy A. Brown Cook, Catherine Brown D'Tycoon, Amara Enyia, Lori Lightfoot, Sandra L. Mallory, Susana Mendoza, and Toni Preckwinkle.
 Enyia, Lightfoot, Mendoza, and Preckwinkle were among the fourteen candidates that qualified for the ballot.
 The election saw Lightfoot and Preckwinkle both advance to a runoff which Lightfoot won.

 In the 2023 election, in which Lightfoot lost re-election, only one other was a candidate: Sophia King.

 Foreign-born candidates

 Only two foreign-born individuals have been elected or otherwise served as mayor, Joseph Medill and Anton Cermak.

 Among the notable unsuccessful mayoral contenders who were foreign born was 2015 runner-up Jesús "Chuy" García; William Boldenweck (unsuccessful contender for the 1901 Republican nomination); and John Peter Altgeld (1899 independent candidate and unsuccessful contender for the 1901 Democratic nomination).

 Familial relations

 Over the years there have been a number of familial relations between elected mayors, as well as between mayoral candidates.

 The Daley family has had a strong presence in Chicago mayoral politics.
 Richard J. Daley and his son Richard M. Daley both served as mayor.
-Richard J. Daley's son (and Richard M. Daley's brother) William Daley unsuccessfully ran in the 2019 mayoral election, finishing third in the first round of voting.
+Richard J. Daley's son (and Richard M. Daley's brother) Bill Daley unsuccessfully ran in the 2019 mayoral election, finishing third in the first round of voting.